clintbellanger/heroine-dusk/README.md

-# Heroine Dusk
+# Heroine Dusk™

 Version 1.2

-Heroine Dusk is my April OneGameAMonth project.
-It's a basic dungeon crawl made using an old aesthetic.
+Heroine Dusk™ is a basic dungeon crawl made using an old aesthetic.
+It began as my April OneGameAMonth project.

 The game's world is set in a fantasy human realm where the sun has not returned in several days.
 Evil forces are using the safety of night to invade.
 You are a serf woman takes up arms to fight against the darkness.